Heixier/pranks/README.md

 # Introduction
 These are scripts that written for 42 Singapore's Dell Optiplex 7400 computers.
-They work at the moment, but major system updates may impact functionality in future.
+Note: major system updates may impact future functionaity

 These scripts are written for entertainment purposes only and are thus highly important and valuable.